 What Happens When You Get Deficient In Fat-soluble Vitamins?

-Vitamin D is necessary for the regulation of calcium, phosphorus, immune system functioning, and cell growth.
+Vitamin D is necessary for the regulation of calcium, phosphorus, and cell growth.

 Vitamin E acts as a powerful antioxidant and protects red blood cells and essential fatty acids from destruction.